Visibly Fair Mechanisms: Achieving Distributional Objectives

 When using direct mechanisms, our earlier discussion shows that only serial dictatorship (SD) achieves visible fairness.
 By eliciting less information about preferences—through carefully designed restricted message spaces—we expand the set of allocations that can be deemed visibly fair for a given problem.
 This relaxation provides the policy maker with additional flexibility, allowing for the implementation of a broader array of allocation rules that still adhere to this notion of fairness.

 There are, in principle, many distinct distributional objectives that can be accommodated within this broader framework.
 In this section, we introduce one family of such objectives, which we denote \emph{Modular Upper-Bounds}, and give complete instructions on how to design mechanisms that are visibly fair, strategy-proof, and respect these bounds.
 Modular upper-bounds model distributional objectives by imposing limits on the number of officers of certain types assigned to specific subsets of states.
+The following section, \Cref{sec:efficiency}, examines why preference elicitation remains valuable despite these restrictions and analyzes the efficiency consequences of the message spaces required to guarantee the designer's objectives.